ellenmdai/fall2017-cp-448444/readme.md

 	4 times on upload, once on delete
-Router.go doesn't show queries because they are run before the new page is loaded Could not for the life of me figure out how to update user profiles in the user db, so made a new collection for follows.
+Router.go doesn't show queries because they are run before the new page is loaded Could not for the life of me figure out how to update user profiles in the user db, so made a new collection for follows. possible source of img display issues: The provided value 'undefined' is not a valid enum value of type XMLHttpRequestResponseType.

 DONE:
 	ALSO: files not saved after server is stopped?